ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 {:important: .important}
 {:note: .note}

-# Object detection with Coligo
+# Image classification with Coligo
 {: #coligo}

 > :warning: WORK-IN-PROGRESS

-In this tutorial, you will be learn about Coligo by deploying an object detection application.
+In this tutorial, you will be learn about Coligo by deploying an image classification application.
 The application is made up of a frontend and a backend component.
 The frontend component is a web application that users will use to upload images.
 This web application will send the uploaded images to the backend component for processing.
-The backend will store the images into an object storage "bucket" and then initiate a "batch" job to process all of the images uploaded to the bucket - one job task per image.
+The backend will store the images into an {{site.data.keyword.cos_short}} "bucket" and then initiate a "batch" job to process all of the images uploaded to the bucket - one job task per image.
 A batch job is a collection of tasks where each task performs exactly one action and then exits.
 This processing will involve passing the image to the {{site.data.keyword.visualrecognitionshort}} service to determine what is in the image.
 The result from the {{site.data.keyword.visualrecognitionshort}} service will be stored into another folder in the same bucket.
 And finally, the results of those scans will then be visible on the web application.
 {:shortdesc}

 Coligo aims to create a platform to unify the deployment of functions, applications, batch jobs (run-to-completion workloads), and pre-built containers to Kubernetes-based infrastructure.
 It provides a "one-stop-shop" experience for developers, enabling higher productivity and faster time to market.
 It is delivered as a managed service on the cloud and built on open-source projects (Kubernetes, Istio, Knative, Tekton, etc.).